Save On Your Energy Bills, 6 Simple Changes

 Would you like to save on your energy bills?
 Home energy costs are on the rise.
 The average household in the United States spends roughly $2,000 a year on energy bills, according to the U.S. Environmental Protection Agency’s ENERGY STAR program.

-Homes in the United States have become disgustingly large but I am sure energy statistics are similar worldwide.
+Homes in the United States have become disgustingly large, but I am sure energy statistics are similar worldwide.

 There are huge differences in how electricity is generated.
-For example, Iceland is the only developed nation that generates its electricity from 100% renewable energy sources while China’s electricity comes almost exclusively from fossil fuels.
+For example, Iceland is the only developed nation that generates its electricity from 100% renewable energy sources, while China’s electricity comes almost exclusively from fossil fuels.

-Egyptians spend only about 2 cents per kilowatt-hour of electricity, while Danish households spend a whopping 34 cents, nearly 17 times more according to ElectricRate.com.
+Egyptians spend only about 2 cents per kilowatt-hour of electricity, while Danish households spend a whopping 34 cents, nearly 17 times more, according to ElectricRate.com.

-Simple changes to our behavior won’t just help us save on energy bills to make ends meet but could significantly cut the world’s carbon emissions.
+Simple changes to our behavior won’t just help us save on energy bills to make ends meet, but could significantly cut the world’s carbon emissions.

 1. Comparison Shop

 Here in New Jersey, the price metric to compare is the average cost per kilowatt-hour (kWh) for electric generation and transmission.
-This includes energy, capacity, transmission, ancillary services, line losses, state sales tax, etc. I may be slightly different from where you are but it will be similar.
+This includes energy, capacity, transmission, ancillary services, line losses, state sales tax, etc. I may be slightly different from where you are, but it will be similar.
 Check your bill and tell us what it looks like.

-Unfortunately, the cost can also increase on December 1st and on February 1st of each year if costs increase significantly.
+Unfortunately, the cost can also increase on December 1st and February 1st of each year if costs increase significantly.
 In New Jersey, the utility is also permitted to self-implement rate decreases (or bill credits/refunds) at any time.

 2. Electricity